Code-Institute-Submissions/juliandavid-garcia-MS4-Al-kuhul_AprResub/README.md

 ## 2. Features
 <span id="Features"></span>

-2. Features

 2.1.
 Existing features

 2.1.1 Home:
-This feature is the main page of the site.
-Here users will come across with all the recipes sorted out by the different types of alcohol each cocktail uses.
-Besides user can find in the navigation-bar the option to register and login in order to have access to more features.
-Moreover, Users can also use the search-bar to speed up the search of a recipe.
+The home page counts with an image that welcomes the visitors introducing them to what they will find in the site.

 2.1.2 Navigation bar:
 This website has a navigation bar that displays different features depending on the actions te user takes.
 If a user registers and logs in, then the features from the navigation bar will be different from those who do not do it.
 A first time visitor will only find in the Nabvar the chance to register and login.
-And if they create an account the Navbar will display also the options to add a recipe, log out or user profile.
+And if they sign up they navbar will display some other hidden links reserved to members.
+On this navbar the administrato will have the chance to manage and keep updated the products of the store.

 2.1.3 Register:
 On this feature users can create an account adding a user name and a password

 2.1.4 Log In:
 Through this feature user access to the content reserved to those who have an account.
-Thus, the members can add, edit and delete their own recipes.

 2.1.5 Profile:
-Is a page with some information from the user.
-Here the user finds a list with the cocktails added by him/her. is in this part of the site where users have the option to edit, or delete their own cocktails.
+Is a page that contains some information from the user, as well as, the history of the purchases made.

 2.1.6 log Out:
 When cliking on this option the user leaves his/her account, having access only to the home page.
 It means they are not allowed to add, edit or erase any recipe.

-2.1.7 Add a Cocktail:
+2.1.7 Product Management:
-All registered users have the chance to add new cocktails to the page through a form linked to the dababase in order to keep it updated.
+All administravie users have the chance to add new products to the page through a form linked to the dababase in order to keep it updated.

 2.1.8 Search bar:
-In order to help users to easily find a recipe or just an ingrediente amongst all recipes there is a search bar located in the header of the home page in which they can type the term needed and it will be filtered and displayed in the screen.
+In order to help users to easily find a product there is a search bar located in the header of the home page in which they can type the term needed and it will be filtered and displayed in the screen.

-2.1.9 Edit Cockatil:
+2.1.9 Categories:
-Users have the chance to edit the cocktails they added thought a edit button located in their profile page.
-This edit button will lead the user to a prefilled form which can be easily updated.

-2.2 Features left to implement in the future
-In the future, I would like to add a section where visitors can leave reviews of the cocktails.
-I would also like the to let user upload their own pictures
+This features helps the user to sort the products by certain categories as price, rate.

+2.2.0 Age filter:
+to enter the site the users are asked their age in order to let them have access to the site.

+2.2.1 stripe:
+users can complete their purchase paying online thanks to stipe which is the software which handle the payments.

+2.2.2 Email confirmation:
+After every purchase the users will recieve a confirmation E-mail with the information of the transaction.

 ## 3. Technologies used
 <span id="Technologies"></span>
+This website was built using:
+- [HTML](https://html.com) **HTML**is used to create pages and make them functional.
+- [CSS](https://css3.com) **Css** is used to style the page
+- [Boostrap](https://Boostrap.com) **Boostrap** is used also to style the page
+- [Fontawesome](https://fontawesome.com/) **Fontawesome** used to add icons
+- [Googlefont](https://fonts.google.com/) **Googlefont** used to set the font
+- [Gitpot](http://gitpod.io/) **Gitpod** use to edit and built the page
+- [Github](http://github.com/) **Github** use to storage the page
+- [Figma](http://figma.com/) **Figma** used to creat a wireframe or mock-up
+- [Photoshop](http://photoshop.com/) **Photoshop** used to edit the images used in the page.
+- [Responsivedesign](http://ami.responsivedesign.is/) **Responsive Design** to show how it looks in defferent devices.
+- [Startbootstrap](https://startbootstrap.com/templates/ecommerce) **Startbootstrap** html and css template used to build the front-end
+ - [materializecss](https://materializecss.com/) **Materialized** A modern responsive front-end framework based on Material Design
+ - [Python](https://www.python.org/) **Python** is a computer programming language used to build websites and software, automate tasks, and conduct data analysis.
+ - [JavaScript](https://www.javascript.com/) **JavaScript** is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive
+- [Heroku](https://www.heroku.com/) **Heroku** is use to deploy, manage, and scale modern apps.
+- [Django](https://www.django.com/)**Django** is a web framework. tahts provides tools, libraries and technologies that allows to build a web application.
+- [AWS](https://www.AWS.com/)**AWS** Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 ## 4. Testing
 <span id="Testing"></span>

 ## 5. Deployment